Some toy models of self-organized criticality in percolation: Proof of case ( i ) of theorem

 Let us prove that we also have

 We distinguish several cases.

-\point If~$S\geqslant 1$, then the minimality of~$(B,\,S)$ ensures that, for all~$e\in\En$,
+\point If~$S\geqslant 1$, then the minimality of~$(T,\,S)$ ensures that, for all~$e\in\En$,

-Yet the configuration~$\omega(B,\,S)$ is obtained from~$\omega(B,\,S-1)$ by closing at most one edge, whence (\ref{Cmax_minorationBS}).
+Yet the configuration~$\omega(T,\,S)$ is obtained from~$\omega(T,\,S-1)$ by closing at most one edge, whence (\ref{Cmax_minorationBS}).

-\point If~$S=0$ and~$B>0$, then,~$(B,\,S)$ being minimal, we have that
+\point If~$S=0$ and~$T\geqslant 1$, then,~$(T,\,S)$ being minimal, we have that

-The configurations~$\omega(B-1,\,r)$ and~$\omega(B,\,0)$ being identical, inequality (\ref{Cmax_minorationBS}) is also satisfied.
+The configurations~$\omega(T-1,\,r)$ and~$\omega(T,\,0)$ being identical, inequality (\ref{Cmax_minorationBS}) is also satisfied.

-\point The case~$(B,\,S)=(0,0)$ does not happen because all edges are open in the configuration~$\omega(0,0)$. \\
+\point The case~$(T,\,S)=(0,0)$ does not happen because all edges are open in the configuration~$\omega(0,0)$.

+We build next a happy event, which implies the existence of the desired fixed point. \\

-\souspreuve{Construction of the happy event:} Let~$(V,\,E)$ be the graph of the largest cluster in~$\omega(B,\,S)$, i.e.,~$V=C_{max}(\omega(B,\,S))$ and~$E$ is the set of edges between two vertices of~$V$ which are open in~$\omega(B,\,S)$.
+\souspreuve{Construction of the happy event:} Let~$(V,\,E)$ be the graph associated to the largest cluster in~$\omega(T,\,S)$, that is to say~\smash{$V=C_{max}\big(\omega(T,\,S)\big)$} and~$E$ is the set of the edges between two vertices of~$V$ which are open in~$\omega(T,\,S)$.
 Given~(\ref{Cmax_minorationBS}), it follows from lemma~\ref{lemme_boucher} that there exists a (random) set of edges

 satisfying